Categories

 If you ignore a civil case summons and do not respond in the required time frame, the court may automatically side with the person suing you.
 This means you will legally owe the plaintiff what they requested in the original summons.

 To say the least, a summons can profoundly impact your life.
-It usually is in your best interest to consult a lawyer to understand the case that has been brought against you and to make sure that you respond not only within the required time limits but that you present every defense that is available to you.
+It is usually in your best interest to consult a lawyer to understand the case that has been brought against you and to make sure that you respond not only within the required time limits but that you present every defense that is available to you.

 Contact the skilled personal injury attorneys at Whetstone Perkins & Fulda today for a free consultation to discuss your case.